6 Essential Tips for Healthy Weight Loss for Women:

 Preventing Heart Disease

-Weight loss isn’t just about feeling more confident in your own skin — it’s also about preserving your health for the sake of chronic disease prevention.
+Healthy weight loss isn’t just about feeling more confident in your own skin — it’s also about preserving your health for the sake of chronic disease prevention.
 Sadly, heart disease is quite common, but maintaining a healthy weight can help you avoid this diagnosis in the future.
 Plus, it’s important to understand how heart disease for women can differ from heart disease in men.

 According to Healthline, women often report heart attack symptoms that go unnoticed, such as fatigue, anxiety, and even sleep disturbances.
 This is why women need to take steps to prevent heart disease early on as it is all too easy to delay treatment when the symptoms are not so obvious.